saweeet/saweeet.github.io/content/en/cat-sitting.md

 ---
 # Cat 101 & Discipline Guidelines

-## No Biting Policy:
+## No Biting Policy
 - If either cat bites (even gently), say "No" firmly, then leave them alone and ignore them for a few minutes.
-- If a cat bites you while on you, say "No" firmly, place them down and ignore them.
+- If a cat bites you while on you, say "No" firmly, place them down, and ignore them.

-## Kitchen Counter:
+## Kitchen Counter
 - If you see either cat on the benchtop or dining table, say "No" firmly.
 If they don't jump down, gently place them on the floor.
-Laksa is untrained and will gently need to be picked up and placed on the floor.
+Laksa is untrained and will need to be gently picked up and placed on the floor.
 - Make sure no uncovered food or dirty dishes are left out.
-Place dirty dishes face down in the sink or directly into the dishwasher to avoid tempting him.
+Place dirty dishes face down in the sink or directly into the dishwasher to avoid tempting them.
 - If you're cooking or eating and either Soba or Laksa keeps repeatedly jumping up on the benchtop or dining table, you may move them out of the kitchen by closing both sliding doors.

-## Outdoor Safety:
+## Outdoor Safety
-- Soba and Laksa are an indoor-only cats.
+- Soba and Laksa are indoor-only cats.
 - When entering, lead with your foot to prevent them from dashing outside.
 - If returning home after a while, go to the kitchen first to give them a snack.
 Tell them to sit first before giving a snack to both of them.
-Laksa is getting better at sitting on command, but it's OK if she doesn't always get it since she's still learning.
-So long as Soba sits on command.
 - Keep both front and back doors closed at all times.

 ## Handling Tips

-- Pay attention to Soba and Laksa's body language to avoid bites (they bite very gently).
+**Soba**
-- Soba and Laksa enjoy face, forehead, neck, and under-chin scratches.
+- Soba enjoys face, forehead, neck, and under-chin scratches.
-- He dislikes tummy and butt scratches.
 - Soba loves being picked up and held.
-- Laksa doesn't mind being picked up outside of her zoomies.
-She'll purr and usually will sit still, but can be a bit restless.
+- He dislikes tummy scratches.
+- Pay attention to body language to avoid bites.
+See the [cat language cheatsheet](./cat-sitting/#cat-language-cheatsheet) section to help understand.

+**Laksa**
+- Laksa loves to play, especially with wand toys.
+- Laksa likes butt scratches (the arch between her tail and back).
+- Pay attention to Laksa's body language to avoid bites.
+See the [cat language cheatsheet](./cat-sitting/#cat-language-cheatsheet) section to help understand.
+- She can be a bit restless when being picked up.
+If she is wriggling to get out of your arms, slowly place her down.
+Avoid letting Laksa jump out of your arms.
+This will teach Laksa to wait to be put down.

 ## Picking up a cat